cormullion/Karnak.jl/docs/src/examples.md

 The logo for the JuliaGraphs package was easily drawn using Karnak.

-I wanted to use the graph coloring feature (`greedy_color()`), but unfortunately it was too clever, managing to color the graph using only two colors, instead of the four I was hoping for.
+I wanted to use the graph coloring feature (`greedy_color()`), but unfortunately it was too clever, managing to color the graph using only two colors, instead of the four I was hoping to use.

 ```@example
 using Graphs